Guess What (song): Composition and production

 R. Kelly wrote "Guess What" around the theme of infidelity.
 Like other R. Kelly-written songs, the song had a similar pattern of people complaining and expressing their unhappiness in relationships, with a threat of leaving the romance.
 The song was believed to have been written about Johnson's relationship with her then husband Marcus Betts.
 "God.
 Now, "Guess What", unfortunately, I think that was written about Marcus", Johnson explained to Jamie Foster Brown, the publisher of Sister 2 Sister magazine.
 "I ain't write it, though.
 I think because of the conversation I had with Robert [R. Kelly], he wrote it because of that."

-"Guess What" is a "danceable and happy" funk-soul and R&B song, which is layered over a gospel beat that runs for three minutes and thirty-two seconds.
+"Guess What" is a funk-soul and R&B song, which is layered over a gospel beat that runs for three minutes and thirty-two seconds.
 According to Chuck Arnold for People, "Guess What" is a "gospel-tinged ballad".
 "Guess What" is written in the key of D-flat major and is set in common time with a moderate dance groove with 82 beats per minute (BPM).